 However planning and managing PPC campaign does have several aspects to it which you could learn with experience.
 Each business with its own unique challenges and objectives would need to a tactical approach to get the best out of search marketing.

 Should you be re-inventing the wheel here?
 Is this best use of your time learning and managing PPC campaigns yourself?
 Or would it be rather wise to hire an expert to do the job while you stayed on top of everything being done?
 Remember, I could teach a marketing manager within an hour how it works and what needs to be tracked.

-3. Can A Marketing Automation Software replace the experts and help you do it yourself?
+3. Can A Marketing Automation Software like Marketo replace the experts and help you do it yourself?

-Well I would rather not comment on how far softwares can go but – we often come across several inefficiencies and wastages when we do the Audit of PPC Campaigns managed by other PPC agencies.
+Well, I would rather not comment on how far softwares can go today, but we often come across several inefficiencies and wastages when we Audit PPC Campaigns managed by other PPC agencies.
 If other experts can get it so wrong then I wonder what softwares can do with their limited intelligence that I know of.

 His second argument is about time.
 Jon says that agencies convince clients with this argument about time: